 Culture and travel: 10

-In our two years here, we haven’t even begun to scratch the surface of stuff to do and see.
+In our four years here, we haven’t even begun to scratch the surface of stuff to do and see.
 The Netherlands has more than a dozen must-see cities, towns and villages outside of Amsterdam.
-It has some of the world’s greatest art museums and nearly every little berg has a Michelin-starred restaurant.
+It has some of the world’s greatest art museums, and nearly every little berg has a Michelin-starred restaurant.
 If you’re young, the EDM and concert scene is easily the equal of London.

 Total points: 82